Jalan Arang National Secondary School: School magazine

 The first school magazine was published in 2004 and has continued to be published in a yearly format.
 The magazine contains yearly achievements set by students in their examinations or cocurricular activities, various photos of school activities that have happened in the past year, essays written by the students in different languages, and photos of school clubs, classes, teachers, and students alike.
 In the year 2020 however, the school transitioned to a digital yearbook in the form of a video showcasing the pages of the yearbook.
+After the COVID-19 pandemic however, they transitioned back to using normal paperback magazines instead.